swvanbuuren/cubinterpp/README.md

 ## Introduction

-This C++ header library features tools for piecewise cubic interpolation.
+This C++ header library features tools for piecewise linear and cubic interpolation.

-Currently, only 1D interpolation is supported, however, future released are planned to extend the library to higher dimensions.

-The library features three kinds of different interpolation types:
+For cubic piecewise interpolation, the library features three types:

-- Linear interpolation
 - Monotone cubic interpolation
 - Akima spline interpolation
 - Natural cubic spline interpolation

+Linear interpolation is supported for `N`-dimensional data, whereas cubic interpolation currently only supports for `1`-dimensional data.
+Cubic piecewise interpolation for `N`-dimensional data is planned.

 All classes are templatized and support the STL's vector types.